StoicPerlman/falcon-openapi/README.md

 ## OpenApi Router

 Reads an openapi spec and provides automatic routing to Falcon resources.
-This is achieved by defining either an operationId or x-falcon-router property on an endpoint.
+This is achieved by defining either an operationId or x-falcon property on an endpoint.
 This removes the need to define all endpoints in your main Falcon file.
 Instead just set the router to OpenApiRouter.

 This router inherits from the default Falcon CompiledRouter class, so it supports all methods available to the default router.